huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 - Research training examples

 Research training examples are located in [examples/research_projects](https://github.com/huggingface/diffusers/tree/main/examples/research_projects) whereas official training examples include all folders under [examples](https://github.com/huggingface/diffusers/tree/main/examples) except the `research_projects` and `community` folders.
-The official training examples are maintained by the Diffusers core-maintainers whereas the research training examples are maintained by the community.
+The official training examples are maintained by the Diffusers' core-maintainers whereas the research training examples are maintained by the community.
 This is because of the same reasons put forward in [6.
 Contribute a community pipeline](#contribute-a-community-pipeline) for official pipelines vs. community pipelines: It is not feasible for the core maintainers to maintain all possible training methods for diffusion models.
 If the Diffusers core-maintainers and community judges a certain training paradigm is not popular enough or too experimental, the corresponding training code should be put in the `research_projects` folder and maintained by the author.

 Both official training and research examples consist of a directory that contains one or more training scripts, a requirements.txt file, and a README.md file.
-In order for the user to make use of the training examples, it is required to git clone the repository:
+In order for the user to make use of the training examples, it is required to clone the repository:

 ```
 git clone https://github.com/huggingface/diffusers